How to Make a Custom Cold Process Soap Recipe Using a Lye Calculator

 Summer Bee Meadow also has a simple chart for quick reference on their website that provides a collection of commonly used oils in soapmaking along with their fatty acids and resulting soap characteristics.
 Another website, Lovin’ Soap Studio, has a chart with commonly used oils and the recommended usage rates.
 You should also be able to determine the shelf life of your ingredients from the manufacturer or soap supply company you purchase your ingredients from.

-For a directory of my homemade soap recipes as well as bath and beauty DIY’s be sure to visit Rebecca’s Soap Delicatessen.
-You can also follow me on Pinterest for collections of not only my homemade soap recipes and beauty DIY’s but also some of my favorites from around the web.
+Don’t forget to follow me on Pinterest for collections of not only my homemade soap recipes and beauty DIY’s but also some of my favorites from around the web.

-Or simply keep up with of all my new homemade soap recipes and other DIY creations by following Soap Deli News blog via Blog Lovin’ and Tumblr.
-You can also find me on Facebook, Twitter, G+ and Instagram.
+Or simply keep up with of all my new homemade soap recipes and other DIY creations by following Soap Deli News blog via Blog Lovin’.
+You can also find me on Facebook, Twitter and Instagram.